New Approach to Appraisal

-The New Approach to Appraisal (also NATA) was the name given to a multi-criteria decision framework used to appraise transport projects and proposals in the United Kingdom.
+The New Approach to Appraisal (NATA) was the name given to a multi-criteria decision framework used to appraise transport projects and proposals in the United Kingdom.
 NATA was built on the well established cost–benefit analysis and environmental impact assessment techniques (such as those contained in the Highways Agency's Design Manual for Roads and Bridges (DMRB)) for assessing transport projects and proposals.

 In April 2011 the Coalition Government decided that the term NATA would no longer be used.
 However, the principles and key elements of the NATA framework remain in the Department for Transport's Transport Analysis Guidance (TAG).

 History

 NATA was introduced by the then Department for Transport, Environment and the Regions as part of the 1998 Integrated Transport White Paper and first used in the 1998 review of trunk road schemes.
 Its development reflected the new Labour Government's aim of providing a more balanced approach to transport appraisals, in terms of both: